 Most conventional server rack installations run 18 to 24 fiber connections out the back and call it a day.
-Contrast that with high-capacity, AI-targeted NVIDIA NVL72 or NVL144 GPU racks that push between 512 and 1,024 fiber connections each.
+Contrast that with high-capacity, AI-targeted NVIDIA NVL72 or NVL144 GPU racks that push between 512 and 1,024 fiber connections.
 This is a roughly 30x to 40x leap that breaks conventional cabling practices.

 The old cabling playbook no longer applies.